Blyzz616/LHL-TaNL-Logs/README.md

 ### Setting up the log forwarding on Windows Server 2022 for ISS

 A script was created in PowerShell.
 This is linked [here](send_iis_logs.ps1).
-Once the script was saved, We need to ensure that it is contantly run in the background each time the server starts.
-To do this we Create a new Task in Windows Task Scheduler with the following properties:
+Once the script was saved, we needed to ensure that it was constantly run in the background each time the server started.
+To do this we create a new Task in Windows Task Scheduler with the following properties:
 - Description: Send IIS logs to log server
 - Start: When the computer starts
 - Action: Start a program